Updated June 2021.

 There are lots of reasons for a decline in mental health.
 Whatever the reason, we encourage you to talk to trusted family and friends, and engage a GP for professional support.

 The statistics around diabetes are truly mind-blowing:

-Even more alarmingly, diabetes is growing at a much faster rate than any other chronic disease.
+Even more alarmingly, diagnoses of both Type 1 and Type 2 diabetes is growing at a much faster rate than any other chronic disease.
 It goes without saying that this is a significant issue facing Australian men.
 Type 1 diabetes can’t be prevented, but you may be able to delay or even prevent Type 2 diabetes.

 We encourage you to talk to a SwiftDoc GP as soon as possible.
 In the consultation, we may run through things such as lifestyle changes you can make, and medical management options for your diabetes diagnosis.

 This is a big topic, so to narrow it down, we’re just going to chat about male infertility.

 Did you know that around 30% of fertility issues originate in the man?
 This could be due to poor quality sperm, low sperm count, a blockage, functional problems or hormonal problems.